abpframework/abp/docs/en/others/penetration-test-report.md

 **Solution**:

-This is a **false-positive** alert since ABP Framework does all related checks for this kind of attack on the backend side for these endpoints.
+This is a **false-positive** alert since ABP does all related checks for this kind of attack on the backend side for these endpoints.

 ### SQL Injection [Risk: High] - False Positive